 (3) The Governor may, by further regulations, amend or repeal the regulations referred to in subsection (2).

-35. Reference to officers
+35. Reference in document to officer of former Bank, effect of

 A reference in any other Act, in any instrument made under any Act or in any instrument or document of any kind to the holder for the time being of a particular office of the former Bank is to be read, if there is no equivalent office of the Bank, as a reference to the managing director of the Bank.